DarianHamel/Full-Stack-Flush/README.md

 ## Technologies
 MERN Stack

 DB: MongoDB

 Back-end: Express.js and Node.js

 Front-end: Angular / React.js / Vue.js - Pick one

 ## User Stories
 Each user story will have a number at the end that indicates which feature it relates to.

 ### 1. Card Games
+* "As a logged-in user, I want to be able to play Blackjack so that I can have fun and enjoy my free time."
-* "As a logged-in user, I want to be able to play my favourite gambling card games so that I can have fun and enjoy my free time."
-Time Estimate:
+* "As a logged-in user, I want to be able to play a Poker-like game so that I can have fun and enjoy my free time."
 * "As a logged-in user, I want to receive notifications if I need to input more money into my account before I place my bet."
-Time Estimate:

 ### 2. User Accounts
 * "As a new user, I want to be able to create a new account and access the whole web application."
-Time Estimate:
 * "As a logged-out user, I want to be able to log in to my account so that I can access my user profile and find fun gambling games to play."
-Time Estimate:
 * "As a logged-in user, I want to be able to log out of my account whenever I want to."
-Time Estimate:
 * "As a logged-in user, I want to be able to access any games that are present anytime I want."
-Time Estimate:
 * "As a logged-in user, I want to be able to access put money into my account."
-Time Estimate:
 * "As a logged-in user, I want to be able to see my basic personal information like username and email."
-Time Estimate:
 * "As a logged-in user, I want to be able to change my basic information like email and card information but not my username."
-Time estimate:

 ### 3. User Stats
 * "As a logged-in user, I want to be able to view my win-to-loss ratio."
-Time Estimate:
 * "As a logged-in user, I want to be able to view my transaction history."
-Time Estiamte:

 ### 4. Teaching Fundamentals
 * "As a user that is new to gambling, I want to be able to find tutorials or lessons related to the games on the website so that I can learn how to properly play them."
-Time Estimate:

 ### 5. Leaderboard
 * "As a logged-in user, I want to be able to view a leaderboard that compares my win/loss ratio against everyone else's so that I can see how well I am doing compared to others."
-Time Estimate:

 ### 6. Time Limit Reminders / Safe Gambling
 * "As a user, I want to receive warnings, reminders, and useful facts about the dangers of online gambling so that I can be aware and educated about the issues surrounding gambling addictions, and also so that I can be sure I am gambling responsibly."
-Time Estimate: